-The Company entered into forward currency contracts to mitigate its exposure to financial risk, but these contracts are not designated as hedging instruments.
+The Group entered into forward currency contracts to mitigate its exposure to financial risk, but these contracts are not designated as hedging instruments.
 The table below lists the information related to forward currency contracts:

-Items (by contract) Notional Amount Contract Period As of 31 December 2024 Sell USD 970 thousand From 2024.11.06 to 2025.03.21 Forward currency contract As of 31 December 2023 - -
+Items (by contract) Notional Amount Contract Period As of 31 December 2024 Forward currency contract Sell USD970 thousand From 2024.11.06 to 2025.03.21 As of 31 December 2023 - -

-(9) Fair value measurement hierarchy

-A. Fair value measurement hierarchy
+- (9) Fair value measurement hierarchy - A. Fair value measurement hierarchy